chaos-genius/chaosgenius-docs/docs/Operator_Guides/Configuration/config-params.md

 # Config Parameters

-Chaos Genius tries to make it easy to update the analytics parameters, hyperparameters as well as other configuration changes.
+Chaos Genius tries to make it easy to update various analytics parameters as well as other configuration changes.
 Currently we have exposed the following configuration parameters.

 ## Updating Parameters

-Your analytics can be configured by modifying parameters in the .env file.
+Your analytics can be configured by modifying parameters in the `.env` file.
 After editing the file, restart Chaos Genius using these commands for the default version:

 ```
 docker-compose stop